GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 ![Slow web apps are stressful](guess-0.png)

-An efficient technique to reduce the number of bytes of JavaScript that you're transferring over the wire is to apply lazy-loading.
-In the context of JavaScript, you can apply lazy-loading using different techniques, for example:
+Lazy-loading is an efficient technique to reduce the bytes of JavaScript that you're transferring over the wire.
+You can use several techniques to lazy-load JavaScript, including:

 - Component-level code-splitting
 - Route-level code-splitting